klaidliadon/umbrella-content/en/tools/s_facebook.md

 **Note**:  If you select to receive alerts via Text Message, you will link you mobile phone number with your **Facebook** account, making your activities on the site more easily identifiable.
 Text messages are generally insecure, and using them to secure your account leaves you vulnerable to hacking.

 **Step 6.** *Recovery Code:* This appears under *Use two-factor authentication.* Click on *Get codes* and store the codes securely.
-(Learn about [Protecting Files] (umbrella://lesson/protecting-files).)
+(Learn about [Protecting Files](umbrella://lesson/protecting-files).)
 This is a really important step, since you will need these backup codes if you don't have access to your code generator—for example, if your phone is stolen and you need to secure your account.

 **Step 7.** *App Passwords*: Also under *Use two-factor authentication,* this option allows you to generate individual passwords if you use applications on **Facebook**.
 Unless you have a specific need to do so, however, we recommend avoiding Facebook applications.